rhymeyang/Se/docs/308B/BusinessResilience.md

 When a disaster strikes, often one of the effects is no access to even the most critical IT systems.
 Given a 40-hour workweek, there is roughly a 25 percent likelihood that critical personnel will be at the business location when a disaster strikes (at least the violent type of disaster that strikes with no warning, such as an earthquake—other types of disasters, such as hurricanes, may afford the organization a little bit of time to anticipate the disaster’s impact).
 The point is that chances are very good that the personnel who are available to respond may be unable to access the procedures and other information that they will need, unless special measures are taken.

+> **CAUTION**
+>
-> **CAUTION** Complete BCP documentation often contains details of key systems, operating procedures, recovery strategies, and even vendor and model identification of in-place equipment.
+> Complete BCP documentation often contains details of key systems, operating procedures, recovery strategies, and even vendor and model identification of in-place equipment.
 This information can be misused if available to unauthorized personnel, so the mechanism selected for ensuring availability must include planning to prevent inadvertent disclosure.

 Response and recovery procedures can be made available to personnel during a disaster in several ways:

-- **Hard copy** Although many have grown accustomed to the paperless office, disaster recovery and response documentation should be available in hardcopy form.
+- **Hard copy** <br/>Although many have grown accustomed to the paperless office, disaster recovery and response documentation should be available in hardcopy form.
 Copies, even multiple copies, should be available for each responder, with a copy at the workplace and another at home, and possibly even a set in the responder’s vehicle.

-- **Soft copy**
-  - Traditionally, softcopy documentation is kept on file servers, but as you might expect, those file servers might be unavailable in a disaster.
+- **Soft copy**<br/>Traditionally, softcopy documentation is kept on file servers, but as you might expect, those file servers might be unavailable in a disaster.
 Soft copies should be available on responders’ portable devices (laptops, tablets, and smartphones).
 An organization can also consider issuing documentation on memory sticks and cards.
 Depending upon the type of disaster, it can be difficult to know what resources will be available to access documentation, so making it available in more than one form will ensure that at least one copy of it will be available to the personnel who need access to it.
-- **Alternate work/processing site**
-  - Organizations that utilize a hot/warm/cold site for the recovery of critical operations can maintain hard copies and/or soft copies of recovery documentation there.
+- **Alternate work/processing site**<br/>Organizations that utilize a hot/warm/cold site for the recovery of critical operations can maintain hard copies and/or soft copies of recovery documentation there.
 This makes perfect sense; personnel working at an alternate processing or work site will need to know what to do, and having those procedures on-site will facilitate their work.
-- **Online**
-  - Soft copies of recovery documentation can be archived on an Internet-based site that includes the ability to store data.
+- **Online**<br/>Soft copies of recovery documentation can be archived on an Internet-based site that includes the ability to store data.
 Almost any type of online service that includes authentication and the ability to upload documents could be suitable for this purpose.
-- **Wallet cards**
-  - It’s unreasonable to expect to publish recovery documentation on a laminated wallet card, but those cards could be used to store the contact information for core response team members as well as a few other pieces of information, such as conference bridge codes, passwords to online repositories of documentation, and so on.
+- **Wallet cards**<br/> It’s unreasonable to expect to publish recovery documentation on a laminated wallet card, but those cards could be used to store the contact information for core response team members as well as a few other pieces of information, such as conference bridge codes, passwords to online repositories of documentation, and so on.
 An example wallet card appears earlier in this chapter, in [Figure 5-30](/images/308b/ch05r09.jpeg).

 ##### Maintaining Recovery and Continuity Plans